-Warning: In addition to useful debugging information, the wsrep\debug parameter also causes the database server to print authentication information (that is, passwords) to the error logs.
-Don't enable it in production environments.
+Warning: In addition to useful debugging information, the wsrep_debug parameter also causes the database server to print authentication information (that is, passwords) to the error logs.
+Do not enable it in production environments.
+This, however, does not concern MariaDB, as the "wsrep_thd_query()", where the user query is exposed, does not print all information when the "SQL_COMMAND" is "SET" (such as "SET PASSWORD") or "SQLCOM_CREATE_USER", where "CREATE USER" is only logged.